How It Works

 Research at Sequoyah School and Andrew Johnson School

 This program is the result of 10 years of working with children with all manner of ability, economic, and social situations.
-Much early work funded by the State Arts Council was directed toward children of economically challenged families through Greenwood Foundation.
+Much early work funded by the State Arts Council and Greenwood Foundation was directed toward children of economically challenged families through Greenwood Foundation.
 The common denominator was music as an enhanced tool in developing early skills in language and math.